Netronome/nic-firmware/README.rst

 <https://www.netronome.com/m/documents/WP_Composable-Architecture.pdf>`_
 (DSF).
 As further background, there is a `presentation
 <https://open-nfp.org/m/documents/P4DevCon_NFPArchIntro_ukskQIA.pdf>`_
-by Gavin Stark, Netronome's CTO and chief scientist, which provides some good introductory material about the NFP by illustrating some of the architectural concepts in the context of `P4
+which provides some good introductory material about the NFP by illustrating some of the architectural concepts in the context of `P4
 <https://www.netronome.com/technology/p4/>`_ and `MicroC
 <https://open-nfp.org/media/documents/the-joy-of-micro-c_fcjSfra.pdf>`_
 software loads.